-With a roster of 76 characters, a medley of stages and music pulled from so many different video game properties it’s hard to even keep track, SSBU is a colossal fighting game with something to offer for every Nintendo fan, both old and young.
-A recent update added Joker from Persona 5 as a playable character as well as the option to create custom stages.
+With a roster of 76 characters and medley of stages and music pulled from so many different video game properties – it’s hard even to keep track – SSBU is a colossal fighting game with something to offer for every Nintendo fan, both old and young.
+A recent update added Joker from Persona 5 as a playable character, as well as the option to create custom stages.

 The Jackbox Party Pack 4

 The Jackbox Party Pack games have quietly become a staple for social gatherings, partially because they don’t require any extra peripherals and can be played entirely with smartphones.
 This makes the Jackbox games not only the most accessible party games but also ideal for non-gamers.